Tascurator/tascurator-documents/docs/docs/modeling.md

 ### Name

-The name of group to which Task belongs.
+The name of Category to which Task belongs.
 Kitchen, Bathroom, Entrance and Living room are set by default.
 The landlord can create additional categories as they like apart from those listed.

 #### Constraints

 - Uniqueness
 - Less than or equal to 15 letters
-- Greater than or equal to 1 letters
+- Greater than or equal to 1 letter
 - Can be modified by Landlord as they like
 - Uppercase and lowercase letters are recognized as the same characters